- Handsome interior

 Starting from an average score, the Q3 gets points above average for its tight handling and spunky turbo-4.
 It’s a 7 for performance.

-The engine pairs up to an 8-speed automatic and all-wheel drive on every model that sashays its way into our good graces with fat chunks of power despite its small size.
-Audi says the Q3 accelerates from 0-60 mph in 7.0 seconds, which is impressive for the chunky crossover.
+The engines pair up to an 8-speed automatic and all-wheel drive on every model that sashays its way into our good graces with fat chunks of power despite its small size.

 It handles well, and we’ve found that it can dart around town without much of a fuss.
 Its turning circle is relatively small too, which is a boon for “where are we going?” moments that always tend to come up.